LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Logtalk supports the generalized :ref:`methods_call_N` meta-predicate.
-This built-in private meta-predicate must be used in the implementation of meta-predicates which work with :term:`closures <closure>` instead of goals.
+This built-in private meta-predicate must be used in the implementation of meta-predicates that work with :term:`closures <closure>` instead of goals.
 In addition, Logtalk supports the built-in private meta-predicates :ref:`methods_ignore_1`, :ref:`methods_once_1`, and :ref:`methods_not_1`.
 These methods cannot be used as messages to objects.